 • Seamless tool integration — Connect to Google Workspace, Slack, DocuSign, and more through the plugin ecosystem

 From my experience, Cowork is quickly becoming essential for daily work.
 It handles data summaries and document preparation reliably, and I find myself reaching for Cowork more often than regular chat.
-For serious use, Max 5x ($100/month) or higher is a must — Pro’s limits get exhausted too quickly.
+Plan choice depends on how you run it: if Cowork is the only workload on your account, Pro ($20/month) holds up better than you’d expect in practice.
+Max 5x ($100/month) or higher starts making sense once you’re running Cowork alongside Claude Code or heavy chat sessions, or handing off large research jobs.
 As a research preview, always have humans verify sensitive data handling and review all output.

 👉 Claude Pricing Plans Explained: Pro vs Max — How Much Can You Actually Use?